ksherman/kds-site-gatsby/src/posts/2009-11-01-from-there-its-your-typical-spiel.md

 ---
-title: 'From there it&#8217;s your typical spiel'
+title: From there it's your typical spiel
 author: ksherman
-layout: post

 permalink: /2009/from-there-its-your-typical-spiel/
 aktt_notify_twitter:
   - yes